Infrastructure, urban design and planning

 We're working with Healthy Streets and local authorities to help urban designers, transport planners and highways teams create healthier streets for everyone.

-Our introductory design guide outlines the approach, tools and techniques needed to design a low traffic neighbourhood and the healthy streets design check provides guidance on making our streets better places for people.
+Our introductory design guide outlines the approach, tools and techniques needed to design a low traffic neighbourhood and the Healthy streets design check provides guidance on making our streets better places for people.

 Guide to low-traffic neighbourhood design